appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Communicate-Between-an-App-and-Iframe.md

     <div id="target"></div>
     ```

-    Above code creates a simple HTML document in the Iframe containing a text input, a button, and a script to handle sending the message.
+    The above code creates a simple HTML document in the Iframe containing a text input, a button, and a script to handle sending the message.

 * To display the message in Appsmith, bind the response in any widget.
 For instance, in the **Text** property of Text Widget add: